Helping someone with aphasia communicate

 - Eastern Health cue cards

-People with aphasia and their carers can use these cue cards to communicate simple things like hunger, thirst, using a telephone.
+People with aphasia and their carers can use these cue cards to communicate simple things like hunger, thirst and using a telephone.

 These cards are available in 36 different languages.